-One of the greatest challenges for small product wholesalers is getting an order that is too large for them.
-Large orders are only good if you have the financial resources to fulfill them.
+One of the greatest challenges for small product wholesalers is getting an order too large for them to fulfill.
+Large orders are good only if you have the financial resources to fulfill them.
 If you can’t fulfill them, you risk losing the order – and the customer – to a competitor.
 Being unable to handle large orders restricts the growth of your small business.
 The only way to break out of this cycle is to get financing to handle larger orders.
 Is this article we discuss the following:

 - The transaction must involve finished goods

 - The order cannot be for consignment or a “guaranteed sale“